Last Updated on Apr 24, 2021

-You can update your iPhone XS Max, XS, XR, iPhone X or iPhone 8 Plus using two methods one is over-the-air and using iTunes.
+You can update your iPhone supported to iOS 14 using two methods one is over-the-air and using iTunes.
 From these two ways, OTA update is quite straightforward than connect the device to iTunes.
-Nope, Here I will show you total process to update iPhone X/ iPhone 8 Plus to iOS 12 using iTunes and OTA update Download then Install without iTunes.
-Let’s dive on the following instruction to update your iPhone to iOS 12.
+Nope, Here I will show you the total process to update iPhone to iOS 14.5 using iTunes and OTA update Download then Install without iTunes.
+Let’s dive into the following instruction to update your iPhone to iOS 14.5.

 Before getting started, you don’t need to forget that you must have a new back up copy because backup will help you if accidently you lose your phone data.

-Update your iPhone 8 Plus/ iPhone X via OTA update without iTunes
+Update your iPhone via OTA update without iTunes

 Step #1.
 Launch Settings App on your iPhone